 Failing to maintain hygiene standards.

-For more information on hand hygiene, read my blog post: Why is Hand Washing in Healthcare So Important?
-What You Need to Do to Stay Safe.
+For more information on hand hygiene, read my blog post: Handwashing in Healthcare Could Save Your Life!

 Operating on the wrong site.